jkalter11/MLG-Soundboard-1/README.md

 It's not worth pretending that compatibility is really good with MLG Soundboard right now.  **It isn't.**  It runs only on Windows, primarily because of the use of the `winsound` module (the name speaks for itself) and also because it relies on the `os` module which can not exist or be different on non-Windows machines.

 # Download
-To download this, go **JOHN CENA!!!** on that "Clone or Download" button and click download as zip.
+To download this, go **JOHN CENA!!!** on that "Clone or Download" button and click "Download ZIP".
 Extract the zip to somewhere where you can keep the soundboard, and don't rename or move any of the files in the folder.
 Keep everything in the same place as it is, but you can change the relative directory.

 # You can change this
 If you have any ideas to contribute, branch and fork this as much as you like.